 Manufacturing of SIC component shall follow RCC-MR, and activities are classified as PIA, requesting technical supervision.
 Anyhow there are not pressure equipments, so the supervision by a notified body is not needed.
-All components are classified Support Class S1 (for the SIC-1) / Class S2 (for the SIC-2).
+Most components are classified Support Class S1 (for the SIC-1) / Class S2 (for the SIC-2), HVB PMS is Box Structure Class 2.